 Bald Truth–yea, it requires not only incisive perception but also expression.
-“Closer than pulp and peel,” as J. Krishnamurti no doubt declared.
-And no doubt he awarded the second highest form of intelligence to the verbal blend–the fusion of two words into a single new one, as with bromance or frenemy.
+“Closer than pulp and peel,” as J. Krishnamurti would doubt decree.
+And he or she would no doubt award the second highest form of intelligence to the verbal blend–the fusion of two words into a single new one, as with bromance or frenemy.

 To expose the shiny pate of veracity, your author swears off all toupees, perukes, extensions, bonnets, chapeaux, snoods, and head-dresses beaded or feathered.
 Not to mention the deep, soft marcel wave.
 Farewell the lexiphanic millipede as it crawls off the page.
 Farewell to prose as stale and mechanical as the laugh-track of a rerun!
 Good-bye to the euphemistic, the voguish, the otherwise trite, the prolix word-weed!
 To the exhumed obsoletes such as galoot, gossoon, and groak.
 To Latinate or Greekish pernoctations, ereptions, and xenomanias, vale!
 Farewell also to the florid patches that smother with stamen, pistil, and pollen!
-To the over-alliterative, the faux-technical with its parameter, and especially to the low-pants pun!
-So without further adieux…..The Stoplight is actually a composite of eight lanterns and twenty-four lenses plus No Turn on Red signs held by a physics-flouting armature (maybe a parameter).
-It extends diagonally across the intersection.
-As the metaphorical center of the County, it oversees a degree of energy and variety that would be forfeited by a Floyd Bypass.
+To the over-alliterative, the faux-technical with its parameter and disconnect!
+And most of all to the low-pants pun!
+So without further adieux…..The Stoplight is actually a composite of eight lanterns and twenty-four lenses plus No Turn on Red signs held by a physics-flouting armature that extends diagonally across the intersection.
+As the metaphorical center of the County, it oversees a degree of energy and variety that would be lost to a Floyd Bypass.